 Current Statute: This law requires districts to decrease electric consumption by 5% and to develop plans for that purpose.

-Proposed Flexibility: JISD is seeking an exemption from this law.
-Energy savings are based off campus and community needs.
+Proposed Strategies: Energy savings are based off campus and community needs.
 Requiring steps to develop plans creates administrative paperwork, when districts are already seeking fiscal responsibility.

 Extension or Probationary Contracts (Ed.
 Code 21.102)